jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

     command argument --option
     command --option argument

-  options for commands sometimes have a long and short option, for example ``--long_option`` could have ``-l`` as the short option, this allows putting many short options together like this
+  options for commands sometimes have a long and short form, for example ``--long_option`` could have ``-l`` as the short option, this allows putting many short options together like this

   .. code-block:: python